perladvent/perldotcom/content/article/_pub_2004_03_25_dictionaries.md

 simple matter of adding a line to the above code:

          ...
-         d D Ã° Ã
+         d D ð Ð
          dh Dh
-         e E Ã¨ Ã Ã© Ã Ãª Ã Ã« Ã
+         e E è È é É ê Ê ë Ë
          ...

 And if the above sort order isn't right, we can fix this by just moving things around.
-For example, a few Haida words use an x-circumflex character for an odd pharyngeal sound, and since that character isn't in Latin-1, the folks working on Haida use a special font that replaces the Latin-1 Ã¾ character with the x-circumflex.
+For example, a few Haida words use an x-circumflex character for an odd pharyngeal sound, and since that character isn't in Latin-1, the folks working on Haida use a special font that replaces the Latin-1 þ character with the x-circumflex.
 To have that sort as a letter after x, we'd rearrange the end of the above sort-order to read like
 this:

          ...
          t T
-         u U Ã¹ Ã Ãº Ã Ã» Ã Ã¼ Ã
+         u U ù Ù ú Ú û Û ü Ü
          v V
          w W
          x X
-         Ã¾ Ã
+         þ Þ
-         y Y Ã½ Ã Ã¿
+         y Y ý Ý ÿ
          z Z

 Once we get the big `use Sort::ArbBiLex (...);` statement set up just